A Linear Complexity Algorithm for Optimal Transport Problem with Log-type Cost

 To our best knowledge, the optimal transport problem with log-type transport cost was first introduced in\cite{wang2001monge, wang2004design}, where the far-field reflector problem is proved to be an optimal transport problem with transport cost $c(\x,\y)=-\log(1-\langle \x,\y\rangle)$.
 Following this work, Guti{\'e}rrez et al. proved that the far-field refractor problem is also an optimal transport problem with similar transport cost\cite{gutierrez2009refractor}.
 Later on more complex optical systems have been studied, including the system of a reflector pair\cite{glimm2010rigorous} and the system of a refractor pair\cite{oliker2018beam}.
 For this kind of problem, there are linear assignment\cite{doskolovich2019optimal} and linear programming methods\cite{glimm2003optical, wang2004design, oliker2018beam}.
 Besides, the Sinkhorn algorithm was considered to solve the reflector problem\cite{benamou2020entropic}, and its convergence as $N$ and the inverse of the regularization parameter $1/\varepsilon$ jointly tend to infinity was proved in\cite{berman2020sinkhorn}.
-There are also some newly developing PDE based approaches that solve the reflector problem through its corresponding Monge--Amp{\`e}re type equation, including a generalized least-squares method\cite{romijn2020inverse} and a convergent finite difference scheme\cite{hamfeldt2021convergent}.
+There are also some newly developing PDE based approaches that solve the reflector problem through its corresponding Monge-Amp{\`e}re type equation, including a generalized least-squares method\cite{romijn2020inverse} and a convergent finite difference scheme\cite{hamfeldt2021convergent}.
 In recent years, some new forms of log-type transport costs have emerged, such as the log-determinant cost\cite{altschuler2021hardness}.
+The transport cost of the form $c(\x, \y) = -\varepsilon\log \langle \varphi(\x), \varphi(\y)\rangle$ was proposed and applied to approximate the entropy regularized optimal transport distance, where $\varphi$ is a positive feature map.
+With this log-type transport cost, the time complexity of each Sinkhorn iteration can be reduced to $O(sN)$, where $s$ denotes the dimension of the feature space\cite{scetbon2020linear}.
 Additionally, the optimal transport problem with log-type transport cost is also closely related to differentiable ranking\cite{cuturi2019differentiable}.